WinPlay02/GitCraft/readme.md

 "extra-versions" directory
 ```

+## Fork / Changes
+- This repository was originally forked from [dexman545/GitCraft](https://github.com/dexman545/GitCraft)
+- More mappings are supported: Yarn, Parchment, (Fabric Intermediary), Mojmaps
+- Assets versioning is supported
+- Dynamic loading of meta files
+- complex version graphs
+- Most of the code was rewritten to allow these changes

 ## Notes about Yarn
 - Yarn support is experimental as some versions can not (yet) be remapped with yarn
   - Some versions of yarn are completely broken, so they are skipped.
 Affected versions: `19w13a`, `19w13b`, `19w14a`, `19w14b`